tetcoin/tetcore/README.md

 </p>

-Tetcore is a next-generation framework for blockchain innovation 🚀.
+Tetcore is the framework for blockchain innovation 🚀.

 ## Trying it out